 Unfortunately, the free tier is next to useless, as it permits only 15 password entries, and True Key's developers never seem to have gotten around to adding form-filling.

 True Key is often bundled with McAfee antivirus software, and if you get it that way, it's perfectly fine to use.
-But it's not worth paying for when the free version of LastPass beats it by a mile.
+But it's not worth paying for.

 Read our full True Key review.